lmorchard/rust-invaders/README.md

 - [ ] Rework tags component to use Enum rather than arbitrary strings

-- [ ] Bullet entities should identify owner source for damage purposes
+- [ ] Bullet entities should identify owner source for damage

-- [ ] Implement additional tombstone types - i.e. big asteroid becomes 2 smaller ones

 - [ ] Implement despawn reasons and different tombstones (or lack thereof) based on reason
     - [ ] Asteroids should explode when shot, but just vanish when off playfield